Is Solar Worth It in Arizona? (2022 Homeowner's Guide)

 Home Resale Value Increase

-Solar panels cost quite a bit in Arizona, but they also bump up your property value quite significantly.
-Based on data from Zillow, the typical homeowner will see a 4.1% value increase after going solar.3 Given the average home value of $415,372 in Arizona, that’s an average value increase of $17,030.4 The value increase could be even more significant in higher-cost areas like Tucson.
+The price of solar panels is quite a bit in Arizona, but they also bump up your property value quite significantly.
+Based on data from Zillow, the typical homeowner will see a 4.1% value increase after going solar.3 Given the average home value of $415,372 in Arizona, that’s an average value increase of $17,030.4 The value increase could be even more significant in more expensive areas like Tucson.

 This value bump is only expected if you finance your solar panels or buy them with cash.
 Solar leases and power purchase agreements (PPAs) will not make your home more valuable.

 Clean, Renewable Energy

 While the financial benefits you’ll enjoy from installing solar panels on your home are appealing, many homeowners also care about the impact solar conversion has on the environment.
 By converting to this renewable energy source, you’ll reduce your dependency on fossil fuels and your utility company, and you’ll also help reduce pollution and combat global warming.

 What to Look Out For When Considering Solar in Arizona

 Finding out if solar panels are worth it for your home is a big step in converting to clean energy, but there are still some things you need to consider throughout the actual process.
 We’ll discuss some things you should be aware of as you pursue solar conversion in Arizona.